Make your own fun DIY wine gift basket with a Cricut Joy! Personalize coasters, DIY wine charms, wine glasses, and more!

 Think birthdays, bridal showers, weddings, Christmas, Mother’s Day, Father’s Day, teacher gifts, etc. Anytime you have a wine drinker on your list, they will always love and appreciate wine (I speak from experience being a wine lover!)

 A wine gift basket DIY with a Cricut doesn’t have to end with just these projects.
-You could also make a cute wine dish towel, a funny wine sign, a wine cork shadow box, wine lover’s DIY shirts, homemade wine stickers, a tote bag with a funny wine saying, custom wine bottle label with printable vinyl, etched wine glasses…
+You could also make a cute wine dish towel, a funny wine sign, a wine cork shadow box, wine lover’s DIY shirts, homemade wine stickers, a tote bag with a funny wine saying, a custom wine bottle label with printable vinyl, etched wine glasses, funny wine magnets…

 With a Cricut cutting machine, the sky is really the limit on your creativity and what you can add to a gift basket.
 Well, let’s get started!